Live-in care and visiting home care in Hayes

 The great thing about live-in care is that you’re able to stay at home either by yourself, with your partner or your beloved pet, whilst still receiving the highest level of care available.
 So, if you have medication that you need support with throughout the day and night but don’t always want to rely on your partner to help you, a live-in carer will be there when you need them and provide unintrusive support to suit you.

 What’s more, your carer is completely dedicated to you.
-They don’t have to leave to tend to other customers and they are not under strict timings like a in residential care setting.
+They don’t have to leave to tend to other customers and they are not under strict timings like in a residential care setting.
 They’ll be there whenever you need them and will know everything there is to know about your care.
 So, if you like to get up at a specific time every day or have certain preferences when it comes to your meals and drinks, your live-in carer will quickly get used to your routines and have everything just how you like it.

 Furthermore, we’ll work with you to find the very best carer suited to our interests and personality.
 That way, you can both get to know each other and enjoy some of your favourite past times together, which could be anything from jigsaw puzzles, tending to your garden or even going for a stroll around Barra Hall Park.